nleiva/go-yang-basics/README.md

 ## 7. Change a YANG Model

-Demonstrate how to modify existing YANG models indirectly with `deviation` statements without directly editing the original model files.
+You can modify existing YANG models using [deviation statements](https://datatracker.ietf.org/doc/html/rfc7950#section-5.6.3) without editing the original model files.

-YANG deviations allow you to override or modify parts of an imported model.
-We'll add a pattern constraint to interface names, restricting them to common network interface naming conventions (ethX, wlanX).
-This shows how to adapt existing models to specific organizational requirements.
+YANG deviations let you override or modify parts of an imported model.
+We'll add a pattern rule to interface names, limiting them to common network interface names (ethX, wlanX).
+This shows how to adapt existing models to your specific needs.

 ### Add Interface Name Pattern Restriction

 The deviation statement targets a specific leaf in the imported model and replaces its type definition with a more restrictive pattern.
-This creates a specialized version of the model without modifying the original.
+This creates a specialized version of the model without changing the original.

-Let's add a pattern restriction to interface names using the [`deviation` statement](https://datatracker.ietf.org/doc/html/rfc7950#page-39):

 ```c
 module network-device-restrictions {